tegarimansyah/tegarimansyah.github.io/content/pages/about.md

     - [ads](https://a.urusan.id) - Offline to Online Ads Aggregator
     - [quran](https://quran.urusan.id) - Learn to read Qur'an
     - [IoT](htpps://quran.urusan.id) - Broker, Dashboard, and other functionality for IoT Project
-- Accepting the opportunity to [share my knowledge or experience](/talk), but limiting max 1 talks per month or two.
+- ~~Accepting the opportunity to [share my knowledge or experience](/talk), but limiting max 1 talks per month or two~~.
+I decide to do more writing rather than talks for this quarter.
 - Participate some hackathon and contest to brainstrom my ideas, networking, new experience, new point of view and get additional funding >.<

 ---